shadymedialab/dockerfiles/README.md

 code .
 ```
 - Click on `Reopen in container` to run container
+- If you don't click on `Reopen in container`, execute `~/install_vscode_extensions.sh` in the container to install the extension

 ## Recommendation
 - It is recommended that you build the image provided and create an image based on it.